Thanatologist

 • If an application and proof of payment are filed with us within 60 days of the death, priority is given to the person or charity that paid the funeral expenses.

-• After 60 days, if no application has been filed with proof of payment, the death benefit can be paid to the deceased's heirs upon filing an application.
+• After 60 days, if no application has been filed with proof of payment of the funeral expenses, the death benefit can be paid to the heirs upon filing an application.

-For more information on deadlines, accepted expenses and payment receipts, and to find out more on the special rules that apply if the payer has ties with the funeral home, consult the death benefit section.
+For more information on deadlines, accepted expenses and payment receipts, and to find out more on the special rules that apply if the payer of the funeral expenses has ties with the funeral home, consult the death benefit section.

 How to send a receipt online

-Here is how to send us a receipt online:
+Here is how to send us a form online:

 2. Open the file in PDF format and complete it onscreen.